Kuchiru/bed-presence-mk1/README.md

-# Difference from the main so far:
+# Difference from main so far:
 - Added a 'Disabled' option for Bluetooth scanning mode, this will disable scanning only; does not disable bluetooth!

 Everything on the main branch is fully tested.